 Did you love this recipe? ⭐️⭐️⭐️⭐️⭐️ If you're just as in love with this recipe as I am, please share a comment below and rate it!
 Better yet, share this recipe with family and friends!!
 Thank you!

-Sour Cream Chocolate Chip Muffins
+Chocolate Chip Muffins with Greek yogurt

 Equipment